 Rental property is carried at cost.
 Depreciation is provided for in amounts sufficient to relate the cost of depreciable assets to operations over their estimated service lives by use of the straight-line method for financial reporting purposes.
-For income tax purposes, accelerated lives and methods are used.
+For income tax purposes, accelerated lives and methods are used:

-Estimated
+Method Estimated useful lives

-Method useful lives
+Method uselul lives

 Buildings and improvements Straight-line 40 years

 Site improvements Straight-line 15 years

 Furniture and equipment Straight-line 10 years